 Artificial intelligence enables a machine to mimic human cognition.
 In simpler words, AI enables a system to correctly interpret external data, to generate useful insights from it, and to use those insights to achieve specific goals.
 A banking institution generates a large volume of data which is beyond the limits of humans to efficiently analyze derive actionable insights from it.

 This inefficiency wide opens the doors of the banking sector to the adoption of AI and data analytics.
-The adoption of artificial intelligence in the banking industry can influence banking from A-Z, right from delivering better customer experience to put a better fight against financial frauds.
+The adoption of artificial intelligence in the banking industry can influence banking from A-Z, right from delivering better customer experience, cost savings to put a better fight against financial frauds.
+According to a recent study by Business insider, the aggregate potential cost savings for banks from AI applications is estimated at $447 billion by 2023.
 Let’s see how banks can leverage on AI to accelerate their business growth.

 When 2 sellers sell the same product, the one who provides the best customer experience wins the market.
 Like any other business, providing the best customer service is of high priority for the banking industry.
 Based on a customer’s financial transaction patterns and past interactions, an AI model can predict the customer’s needs and enables banks to customize the products and services by adding personalized features.
 This leads to constructive customer engagements and builds strong customer relationships.
 Listing down a few implementable use case of artificial intelligence in the banking industry that can boost the customer experience;